-We have also published key arguments to be used when opposing counsel challenges said motion, but thus far we have not talked about the actual mechanics behind filing.
+We have previously published key arguments to be used when opposing counsel challenges said motion, but thus far we have not talked about the actual mechanics behind filing.

-Specifically, there are two components that need to be filed in order to obtain an Article 15 default judgement when attempting service of process in China.
+Specifically, there are two components that need to be filed in order to obtain an Article 15 default judgment when attempting service of process in China.

 Component 1: The Motion

 The first component is the motion itself.

 Below is a redacted copy of motion for an Article 15 default judgement.
 One of our clients was kind enough to provide us with this document after he received a seven figure default judgment against a Chinese manufacturer.

 Component 2: Affidavit of Due Diligence